kuwushagra/kuwushagra.github.io/_projects/Ocean-of-Opportunities.md

 # About
 Ocean of Opportunities is a Jekyll powered personal portfolio website theme with the following features:
 - Beautiful background with clickable Fish that redirect to links of your choice
+- Customisable animated descriptors to effectively define you
 - Unique PC/Tablet/Phone Layouts
 - Dedicated Project and Blog Post Pages
 - Easy organisation and setup of projects and posts with automatic parsing of `_projects` and `_posts` folders